Adds the results of a search to a summary index that you specify. You must create the summary index before you invoke the

 You can use the

-collect command to move selected file content from one index to another index.
+collect command to copy search results to another index.

-Construct a search that returns the data you want to port, and pipe the results to the
+Construct a search that returns the data you want to copy, and pipe the results to the

 collect command.
 For example: